 $software = new NotORM($pdo, $structure);

-Simple conventions can be described by constructor parameters (%1$s or first %s stands for the first method argument, %2$s for the second).
+for the second).
 Exceptions from these conventions can be defined by an extension class.
-Lets say that the database uses a common convention but there are columns created_by_id and modified_by_id in several tables all linking to the table user:
+Lets say that the database uses a common convention but there are columns created_by_id

 class UserStructure extends NotORM_Structure_Convention {